quacksouls/bitburner/doc/guide/wolf.md

 This BitNode is considered very hard.
 The primary source of difficulty is figuring out how to generate money on the stock market without access to Four Sigma data and API.
+Even if you figure out a way to forecast the prices of stocks, it can take a long time to generate enough money to buy access to the relevant data and API.
 Once you have enough money to purchase Four Sigma data and API, you can use the trade bot you have been using in other BitNodes.
 You should beat BN8.1 without using Four Sigma data and API to unlock the achievement `BN8: Challenge`.

 ## Pre-4S